Leading live in care provider’s outstanding services recognised with two award nominations - The Good Care Group

 Its Admiral Nurse, Dr Jane Pritchard, has been shortlisted as a finalist in the category of ‘The Dementia Nurse Award’ in the 2024 Dementia Care Awards; while its Learning and Development team has been shortlisted as a finalist in the category of ‘Dementia Trainer and Workforce’.

 The news comes as The Good Care Group launches its new model of dementia care, EVER.
 Standing for ‘Engagement, Validation, Enrichment and Relationships’, this focuses on providing a person-centred approach which is meaningful to the individual’s needs and helping carers better support family members to enhance their relationships with loved ones.
-The model has been developed by Dr Pritchard, alongside Head of Product Development and Occupational Therapist, Jackie Cooper and will support people to live meaningful lives through cognitive stimulation, social engagement and promoting independence.
+The model has been developed by their Specialist care Service team, including Dr. Pritchard, and is designed to support people in living meaningful lives through cognitive stimulation, social engagement and promoting independence.

 It also involves establishing what the client’s individual interests and hobbies are and prioritises working with family members and individuals to determine the activities that bring value to their lives.
 This approach can also be taken alongside iCST (Individual Cognitive Stimulation Therapy), which provides one-to-one intervention offering mentally stimulating and enjoyable activities for people with dementia.